10 Reasons why it’s important to understand your customers

 To communicate with customers, you need to understand their language, interests, gender, age, demographics, etc. When brands know their customers, they can incite customers' interest, stimulate desires and mobilize in making a favorable decision.

 Acquiring new customers is more costly than retaining old ones.
-Therefore, understanding your customers can convert them into a loyal base, and fulfilling their needs makes them satisfied and attached to the business for a long time.
+Therefore, getting to know your customers can convert them into a loyal base, and fulfilling their needs makes them satisfied and attached to the business for a long time.

 Customer needs vary depending on the product and service types you produce.
 Here are a few general customer needs listed below: